valyu-network/valyu-did/Valyu-DID-Method.md

 1. Follow steps 1 and 2 described in /DID-creation-algorithm
 2. Once the container is running, you can resolve a `did:valyu` value into it's corresponding DID Document by calling the /resolveDID endpoint

-**Note:** The API endpoints have thorough documentation, you can find the Postman collection here: https://api.postman.com/collections/30064176-1c83c789-8580-47d4-8778-1f110f370423?access_key=PMAT-01HW1BWC7376NQYN8CMKZ1VV7G, or in the Github repository under the /postman directory
+**Note:** The API endpoints have thorough documentation, you can find the Postman collection in the Github repository under the /postman directory

 #### Update
 This method does not *currently* support updating the DID document